How local services are affected by the coronavirus pandemic

 Our Health and Adult Social Care services department have been working in partnership with care providers across the borough to ensure that relevant steps are being taken to minimise the risks of the virus for both staff and residents.

 The Civic Centre is currently open for limited services only from 10am to 4pm, Monday to Friday.
 You can also book a face-to-face appointment by calling 020 8891 1411, only where enquiries cannot be resolved online or by phone.
-Go to: www.richmond.gov.uk or call 020 8891 1411.

 Please continue to access services online if you can, or contact services by telephone: